phoebe-q/newsroom-project/timelog.md

 ### 29 Dec 2021

-- _2.5 hours_  Had dependecy issues with Ebean, spent a long time working out what exactly was wrong and correcting the error
+- _2.5 hours_  Had dependency issues with Ebean, spent a long time working out what exactly was wrong and correcting the error

 ### 2 Jan 2022